bfayer/LiquidLifebar/README.md

 Lifebar
 =======

-Liquid Lifebar, an Arduino project
+Liquid Lifebar, an Arduino project by bfayer
-By bfayer

 Source code for the lifebar machine seen in the demonstration video below